 - You will need to cut a flat surface on the watermelon so that it can stand on its own.
-To do this, cut off about 1/3 of the watermelon on an angle (diagonal).
+To do this, cut off about 1/3 of the watermelon on a diagonal angle.

-- Place the watermelon, flat side down, onto a large platter or cutting board.
+- Place the watermelon, flat side down, onto your work surface (large platter or cutting board).

-- Cut out the mouth with a sharp knife.
+- Cut out the mouth opening with a sharp knife.

-- Use a small knife or Exacto knife to carefully cut out teeth.
+- Use a smaller utility knife or Exacto knife to carefully cut out teeth.
 To do this, score a shallow outline (about 1") around the mouth, only cutting through the green rind.

-- Then carve off the strip of green rind until you have a 1" white outline around the mouth.
-The white strip will be the teeth.
+- Then carve off the strip of green rind until you have a 1" white outline around the mouth (white rind of the watermelon).
+The white strip will be the teeth area.

-- Make cuts all around the white outline area to create teeth.
+- Make triangle cuts all around the white outline area to create teeth in serrated pattern.

 - Remember the 1/3 of the watermelon that you cut off?
-Use that to cut out fins.
+Use that to cut out a dorsal fin and fins.